pieterjanv/io-ts-extended/README.md

 The `t.decode()` helper, returning a promise, can be used to decode a promise, resolving with the decoded value if it is of the correct type, or rejecting if it is not.
-By supplying rejection logic decoding of promises can be handled in a more controlled manner.
+By supplying rejection logic the decoding of promises can be handled in a more controlled manner.

 ### Other utilities